NCATSTranslator/ReasonerAPI/examples/Message/examples_and_rules.md

 These rules can not be enforced in the schema for TRAPI, but should be implemented in a validation layer.

+1. __general rules__
    1. There may only be one of each type of qualifier in any edges.qualifier_constraints.qualifier_set
+2. __qualifier_value__
-2. qualifier_value is constrained by either: an enumeration in biolink, or an ontology term.
+   1. is constrained by either: an enumeration in biolink, or an ontology term.
       1. When an ontology term is used, the assumption is that annotations that use this term or any of its children should be returned.
-3. qualifier_value enumerations are hierarchical.
+   2. qualifier_value enumerations are hierarchical.
       1. If a query asks for "biolink:object_aspect_qualifier" = "abundance",
       then, aspects matching any child of abundance should also be returned.
-4. qualified_predicate is required in any edges.qualifier_constraints.qualifier_set.
+3. __qualified_predicate__ is required in any edges.qualifier_constraints.qualifier_set.
    1. If the statement does not
    make use of a more or less specific value for the qualified_predicate, the value of qualified_predicate should be the predicate.